bbc/bmx/docs/mca_labels_format.md

 - MCASpokenLanguageAttribute
 - RFC5646AdditionalSpokenLanguages
 - MCAAdditionalLanguageAttributes
-- ADMAudioProgrammeID_ADMsg
+- ADMAudioProgrammeID_ST2131
-- ADMAudioContentID_ADMsg
+- ADMAudioContentID_ST2131
-- ADMAudioObjectID_ADMsg
+- ADMAudioObjectID_ST2131

 The "lang" name can be used instead of "RFC5646SpokenLanguage".

 The name may omit the "MCA" prefix, e.g. "TitleVersion" is accepted.
 The name matching is case-insenstive, e.g. "titleversion" is accepted.
 Underscores are ignored, e.g. "title_version" is accepted.

-The ADM properties, which are the properties with the "ADM" prefix, may also omit the "_ADMsg" suffix.
-The ADM properties can only be used in a "sgADM" SG label.
+The ADM properties, which are the properties with the "ADM" prefix, may also omit the "_ST2131" suffix.
+The ADM properties can only be used in a `ADM` SG label.

 The property value may be between quotation marks, either single or double quotes.